-- Blind valleys — A valley that terminates abruptly at a point where its stream sinks, or once sank, underground.
-Blind valleys are completely enclosed valleys that water can not flow out of on the surface.
+- Blind valleys terminate abruptly at a point where its stream sinks, or once sank, underground.
+Blind valleys are completely enclosed valleys that water cannot flow out of on the surface.

-- Disappearing streams — Surface streams that run into holes in the ground and partially or completely cease flowing on the surface
+- Disappearing streams are surface streams that run into holes in the ground and partially or completely cease flowing on the surface

-- Sinkholes — Closed depressions caused by a collapse of soil or overlying formation above fractured or cavernous bedrock
+- Sinkholes are closed depressions caused by a collapse of soil or overlying formation above fractured or cavernous bedrock

 - Springs — Any natural discharge of water from rock or soil onto the surface of the land or into a body of water.
 Disappearing streams may re-emerge at springs.

 In karst landscapes, the distinction between groundwater and surface water is blurry.
 Groundwater may emerge as a spring, flow a short distance above ground, only to vanish in a disappearing stream, and perhaps re-emerge farther downstream again as surface water.
 This connection between groundwater and streams makes southeastern Minnesota home to many cold-water streams, where trout and other important species thrive.
 In addition, pollution affecting groundwater can quickly threaten a stream, and the animals and plants living there.
 And contaminated surface water can easily become groundwater pollution, and pose a health risk to those using it for drinking.